Yum1ng/ECE180-Assignment3/README.md

 ### The Testing Interface

 In our last assignment, we provided you with a specific class interface.
 In this assignment, the interface is up to you.
 Instead, we are providing you with a "boilerplate" test-harness that you'll use to test your implementation.
 You MUST make sure that your test harness tests EVERY method on EACH of your major classes `SFDate`, `SFTime`, `SFDateTime`, `SFTimezone`, and `SFInterval`.
-Some of the tests you write will require that more that one type of object is used in the test, like getting the interval bewteen a SFDate and an SFDateTime, or setting a SFDateTime timezone by passing a SFTimezone object.
+Some of the tests you write will require that more that one type of object is used in the test, like getting the interval between a SFDate and an SFDateTime, or setting a SFDateTime timezone by passing a SFTimezone object.

 The testing harness looks like this, and writing the actual test code is left as an exercise for the reader.
 Vlad-the-compiler will use his _own_ test harness.